 The amount of any business interest not allowed as a deduction for any taxable year shall be treated as business interest paid or accrued in the succeeding taxable year.
 There is an exemption from this provision for certain small businesses with average annual gross receipts of less than $25 million for the proceeding 3 tax years.

-Limitation of Excess Business Losses of Non-Corporate Taxpayer Removed
+Limitation of Excess Business Losses of Non-Corporate Taxpayer Limited

 Whereas the the TCJA made effective January 1, 2018, any excess business losses of the taxpayer shall not be allowed.
-Where “excess business loss” means the excess of aggregate deductions attributable to the business of the taxpayer over the sum of: The aggregate business income/gain of the taxpayer, $250,000 single and $500,000 MFJ; The CARES ACT removed this cap for any taxable year beginning before January 1, 2021.
+Where “excess business loss” means the excess of aggregate deductions attributable to the business of the taxpayer over the sum of: The aggregate business income/gain of the taxpayer, $250,000 single and $500,000 MFJ.
+Any disallowed excess business losses are treated as a net operating loss (NOL) for the current year for purposes of determining any NOL carryover to subsequent tax years

 Research and Development Expenditures